trstringer/trstringer.github.io/_posts/2021-01-25-go-conditional-breakpoints.md

 tags: [golang]
 ---

 Being able to debug your code is a necessary skill for any programmer.
-Being able to set conditional breakpoints allows you to efficiently and effectively inspect your code workflow.
-Take this simple and contrived code:
+Setting conditional breakpoints allows you to efficiently and effectively inspect your code workflow.
+Take this simple (but contrived) code:

 **app.go**